Patternslib/Patterns/src/pat/tabs/documentation.md

 ### Option reference

-Scrolling can be configured through a `data-pat-tabs` attribute.
+Tabs can be configured through a `data-pat-tabs` attribute.
 The available options are:

 | Field | Default | Options | Description |